Frequently Asked Questions

 We wish we could but due to state and federal distribution laws, Deschutes Brewery cannot sell or ship beers to consumers over the phone or via the internet.

-Is Deschutes Brewery going to expand distribution to the East Coast, Midwest or Canada?
+Is Deschutes Brewery going to expand distribution to the East Coast or Eastern Canada?

 Deschutes Brewery is slowly expanding eastward as capacity allows so we can supply the freshest beer to our customers.